 The headline figure is that we’re able to get expenditure on roading projects down from $21.7 billion to $7 billion – a pretty massive decrease.
 But perhaps what surprised us the most in doing this exercise was just how easy it was.
 Often we really don’t even think we’re being harsh in many ways – for example:

-Still do Penlink, although only two lanes and not four lanes
+We still do Penlink, although only two lanes and not four lanes;

-Do an even more significant version of the Lake Road upgrade (to enable high quality bus provision)
+We do an even more significant version of the Lake Road upgrade (to enable high quality bus provision);

-Still do the key parts of the SH1 upgrade south of Manukau
+We still do the key parts of the SH1 upgrade south of Manukau;

-Still do many of the smaller arterial road upgrade projects as planned (e.g. Pukekohe Eastern arterial, Tiverton-Wolverton, Albany Highway and many others)
+We still do many of the smaller arterial road upgrade projects as planned (e.g. Pukekohe Eastern arterial, Tiverton-Wolverton, Albany Highway and many others).